Home Cocktails Ordinary Drink Loch Lomond

 Common Mistake

-A common mistake is to skip the stirring step, which can result in a poorly mixed drink with uneven flavors.
+A common mistake is to skip the stirring step, which can lead to a poorly mixed cocktail that doesn't balance the flavors properly.

 Frequently Asked Questions